Meet Our Inquiring Minds

 Design partner: 1972-2001 The Pushpin Group; Ross, Culbert, Holland and Lavery; and Gorilla Graphics.

 Writer: A dozen books (including Branding for Nonprofits) and dozens of published articles on the issues that design touches which is just about everything.

 Residencies: TED Conferences, ongoing (civic education innovation in elementary school) Spring 2016 - 1776 NYC Campus, founding member (civic education innovation) 2017- ongoing;

-Teacher: Various colleges and universities including the graduate schools of Syracuse, Pratt, SVA, Elisava (Spain); University of Kansas; The Foundation Center; The Arts and Business Council; Echoing Green; IBM (Pacific Rim/Hong Kong); Universal Studios; and Hallmark Cards on subjects ranging from design, to ethics and copyright.
+Teacher: Various colleges and universities including the graduate schools of: Syracuse; Pratt; SVA; Elisava (Spain).
+Hallmark named professor at University of Kansas.
+Lecturer at: The Foundation Center; The Arts and Business Council; Echoing Green; IBM (Pacific Rim/Hong Kong); Universal Studios; and Hallmark Cards on subjects ranging from design and branding to ethics and copyright.

 Product designer: Teaching video and game on ethics “Where Do You Draw the Line?”

 Civic engagement: Co-founder and former board member of the Greene Hill Food Co-op, The Hill, the Journal of Fort Greene, Clinton Hlll and Wallabout and Artists in Print, the San Francisco Graphics Guild.
 Volunteer civics program director in 4th and 5th grades at PS20, Brooklyn.

 Member: Board roles have included Governance Matters, Green Map systems and Greene Hill Food Co-op.